Request Assessment

 Tech and Revenue Operations

-A tech stack, also called a software stack, is the set of technology and software an organization uses to run their business.
-For most businesses, that probably involves having a CMS, CRM software, sales acceleration tool, marketing automation platform and project management program.
+A tech stack, also called a software stack, is the set of technology and software an organization uses to run its business.
+For most businesses, that probably involves having a CMS, CRM software, sales acceleration tool, marketing automation platform, and project management program.

 It also includes any integrations and servers you need to operate the platforms in tandem.